-NEW YORK — A new system of voting is debuting in New York City, allowing New Yorkers to rank candidates running for office in order of preference.
+NEW YORK — A new system of voting has debuted in the city, allowing New Yorkers to rank candidates running for office in order of preference.
 It's referred to as ranked-choice voting.

-Before you vote, here's a refresher on how ranked-choice voting works.
+Before you vote this year, here's a refresher on how ranked-choice voting works.

 How do I vote this way?